Audio Version Of This Web Page

 To be an effective minister or leader in the church, you just cannot ignore the great commission and you cannot ignore the personal desires and gifts and callings of your members.
 If you have ignored these two aspects, you have failed.
 There is only one way to test if you have succeeded in this.
 Is the congregation constantly growing and expanding?
 Are the members of the church constantly busy with evangelical outreaches during the week?
 Can you see the smiles and the zeal and the enthusiasm on the faces of your members when you see them in a Sunday morning service?
 Are your members happy?

-If the answer on these questions is no, you have failed.
+If the answer to these questions is no, you have failed.
 Remember, we cannot put our focus on how we like to or want to do things.
 We need to put our focus on determining what we need to do.
 What does God expect from us?
-What does the members of the congregation need?
+What do the members of the congregation need?
 What can I do to help people to be more effective in achieving their goals?
 What can I do to help people to be obedient to Christ by helping them to fulfill the great commission in their lives?

 If you have considered these aspects, and if you have made these issues and these aspects the foundation on which you have built your church activities, you have succeeded.
 The proper foundation will keep everything standing.
 The proper foundation will cause you to build a huge and strong structure that will never collapse, as long as you keep building on that foundation.
 Once you have started building on this foundation, never deviate from it.
-This will unsure everlasting success.
+This will ensure everlasting success.

-The whole purpose of this series, is to help you as church leader to put this foundation in place.
-The whole purpose is to help you to put all the programs and activities and methods and ways and means in place that you need to get this divinely inspired machine to get in motion and to run as a well-oiled machine.
+The whole purpose of this series is to help you as a church leader to put this foundation in place.
+The whole purpose is to help you to put all the programs and activities and methods and ways and means in place that you need to get this divinely inspired machine to get in motion and to run like a well-oiled machine.
 The whole purpose of this series is to help you grow and develop and expand your congregation.
 The whole purpose of this series is to help you to address the needs and the challenges of all your members in a way that ensures their spiritual development and growth in the church.
 The purpose of this series is to advance the kingdom of God.

 If we are committed to this, the body of Christ will benefit greatly in ways that we have never seen before, all this because of you, man of God, because of you woman of God, who are willing to consider and to make the necessary adaptations in your life and in your congregation or area of responsibility.
 If you have the influence that can impact a whole denomination, just think of how the kingdom of God can advance by your actions.